Global leaders condemn assassination attempt targeting former US President Donald Trump

 U.K. Prime Minister Keir Starmer said on X that he was appalled by the “shocking scenes," and sent his best wishes to Trump and his family.

-“Political violence in any form has no place in our societies and my thoughts are with all the victims of this attack,” he said.
+“Political violence in any form has no place in our societies,” he said.

+Former British Prime Minister Boris Johnson, a close ally of Trump, said it was a “miracle” the former president escaped from the assassination attempt.

+“As we give thanks for his safety we are reminded once again of the tragic fragility of democracy in the face of violence and unreason,” he wrote on X.

 Associated Press journalists around the world contributed to this report.